learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 from keras.preprocessing import text, sequence
 ```

-Next, you'll convert our labels to a one-hot encoded format.
+Next, you'll convert the labels to a one-hot encoded format.

 ```python
 y = pd.get_dummies(target).values
 ```

-Now, you'll preprocess our text data.
+Now, you'll preprocess the text data.
 To do this, you start from the step where you combined the headlines and short description.
 You'll then use Keras's preprocessing tools to tokenize each example, convert them to sequences, and then pad the sequences so they're all the same length.

-Note how during the tokenization step, you set a parameter to tell the tokenizer to limit our overall vocabulary size to the `20000` most important words.
+Note how during the tokenization step, you set a parameter to tell the tokenizer to limit the overall vocabulary size to the `20000` most important words.

 ```python